H. P. Lovecraft: Early life and family tragedies

 Lovecraft was born in his family home on August 20, 1890, in Providence, Rhode Island.
-He was the only child of Winfield Scott Lovecraft and Sarah Susan (née Phillips) Lovecraft.
+He was the only child of Winfield Scott Lovecraft and Sarah Susan ("Susie"; née Phillips) Lovecraft, who were both of English descent.
 Susie's family was of substantial means at the time of their marriage, as her father, Whipple Van Buren Phillips, was involved in business ventures.
 In April 1893, after a psychotic episode in a Chicago hotel, Winfield was committed to Butler Hospital in Providence.
-His medical records state that he had been "doing and saying strange things at times" for a year before his commitment.
+His medical records state that he was "doing and saying strange things at times" for a year before his commitment.
 The person who reported these symptoms is unknown.
 Winfield spent five years in Butler before dying in 1898.
 His death certificate listed the cause of death as general paresis, a term synonymous with late-stage syphilis.
 Throughout his life, Lovecraft maintained that his father fell into a paralytic state, due to insomnia and overwork, and remained that way until his death.
 It is not known whether Lovecraft was simply kept ignorant of his father's illness or whether his later statements were intentionally misleading.

 After his father's institutionalization, Lovecraft resided in the family home with his mother, his maternal aunts Lillian and Annie, and his maternal grandparents Whipple and Robie.
-According to family friends, his mother, known as Susie, doted on the young Lovecraft excessively, pampering him and never letting him out of her sight.
+According to family friends, Susie doted on the young Lovecraft excessively, pampering him and never letting him out of her sight.
 Lovecraft later recollected that his mother was "permanently stricken with grief" after his father's illness.
-Whipple became a father figure to Lovecraft in this time, Lovecraft noting that his grandfather became the "centre of my entire universe".
+Whipple became a father figure to Lovecraft in this time, Lovecraft later noted that his grandfather became the "centre of my entire universe".
 Whipple, who often traveled to manage his business, maintained correspondence by letter with the young Lovecraft who, by the age of three, was already proficient at reading and writing.

 Whipple encouraged the young Lovecraft to have an appreciation of literature, especially classical literature and English poetry.
 In his old age, he helped raise the young H. P. Lovecraft and educated him not only in the classics, but also in original weird tales of "winged horrors" and "deep, low, moaning sounds" which he created for his grandchild's entertainment.
-The original sources of Phillips' weird tales are unidentified.
+The original sources of Phillips's weird tales are unidentified.
 Lovecraft himself guessed that they originated from Gothic novelists like Ann Radcliffe, Matthew Lewis, and Charles Maturin.
 It was during this period that Lovecraft was introduced to some of his earliest literary influences, such as The Rime of the Ancient Mariner illustrated by Gustave Doré, One Thousand and One Nights, Thomas Bulfinch's Age of Fable, and Ovid's Metamorphoses.